alterNERDtive/EDDiscovery-wiki/EGO-integration-with-EDDiscovery.md

 # Elite Galaxy Online integration with EDDiscovery

+Update Autumn 2019.

+I'm afraid EGO seems to be no more.
+If it does not appear again the code to integrate with it will be removed.

 ## Overview
 [EGO](http://www.elitegalaxyonline.com/) (Elite Galaxy Online) is an online database maintaining a list of record-breaking discoveries.
 By adding integration into EDDiscovery you can automatically upload discoveries to EGO as you explore.